South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 landlord tenant laws in south carolina

-If a landlord fails to provide the above, their tenant may have several options to pursue under South Carolina law.
-This includes withholding future rental payments or resolving the issue themselves and deducting the accrued costs from future rent payments.
+If a landlord fails to provide the above, their tenant may have several options to pursue under South Carolina laws.

 Housing Discrimination

-As a South Carolina landlord, you have a legal responsibility to treat your tenant fairly under the state’s Fair Housing laws based on several protected classes.
+As a landlord, you have a legal responsibility to treat your tenant fairly under the state’s Fair Housing laws based on several protected classes.

 These classes include:

-The South Carolina Human Rights Commission is the body tasked with upholding this law and hearing housing discrimination claims in the state.
+The South Carolina Human Rights Commission is the body tasked with upholding this legislation and hearing housing discrimination claims in the state.

 Security Deposits

-According to the South Carolina landlord-tenant law, a landlord must:
+According to the landlord-tenant laws, a landlord must:

-• Return a tenant’s security deposit, or whatever portion remains after justified deductions, within 30 days of the tenant moving out from the landlord's property.
+• Return a tenant’s security deposit, or whatever portion remains after justified security deposit deductions, within 30 days of the tenant moving out from the landlord's property.

-• Only make deductions for certain legitimate reasons, such as paying to repair any damage the tenant caused that exceeds normal wear and tear.
+• Only make security deposit deductions for certain legitimate reasons, such as paying to make repairs to any damage the tenant caused that exceeds normal wear and tear.

 Bottom Line

 Being familiar with current South Carolina Landlord-Tenant laws is critical to your success as a landlord.
-However, laws are subject to change and it can be difficult to monitor legal amendments while performing your other duties as a landlord.
+However, laws in South Carolina are subject to change and it can be difficult to monitor legal amendments while performing your other duties as a landlord.

 Disclaimer: Laws are subject to change and this blog may not be updated at the time you read it.
 This blog is not meant to be a substitute for professional legal advice from a qualified attorney.